 Types of Eaves

-An eave can protect the siding and foundation of a structure.
-A roof eave protruding beyond the sides allows snow and rain to fall from the roof away from the siding, to the ground.
+Eaves define the style of a home, but they also have a major function.
+Eaves can protect the siding and foundation of a structure.
+A roof's eaves protruding beyond the sides allow snow and rain to fall from the roof away from the siding and to the ground.
 The further that the "weather" gets thrown away from the house, the more likely you'll have a dry basement, too.

-Open eaves invite overnight guests — not the kind of unruly relative that might stopy by for an extended stay, but the kind of pests you may not welcome.
-The longer the roof overhang, the more protected space that wasps, yellowjackets, hornets, and birds can find to occupy.
+Pests are drawn to making their homes in open-style eaves.
+The longer the roof overhang, the more protected space it offers to wasps, yellowjackets, hornets, birds, and sometimes larger creatures like raccoons and squirrels.
 Without a soffit, birds especially can build their nests tucked in beside your warm house.
-Even ventilation holes in eaves are entry points for the furry or feathered friend, including bats.
+Even ventilation holes in the eave's soffits are entry points for the furry or feathered friend, including bats.

 So what do you do?
 For your home, keep the eaves clean and plug holes during your annual maintenance routine.
 There are some products, such as Bird B Gone, that offer homeowners solutions such as gels, spikes, and repellents to protect your eaves.
 Here are a few more tips to keep your eaves free and clear from pests: